Kyocera SGS Precision Tools offers a range of solid carbide drills suited for the automotive and aerospace industries.

 ※Actual results may vary depending on the product and machining conditions such as spindle speed, feed rate, coolant, and machine rigidity.

-It shortens setup time while minimizing thrust and deflection, making it suitable for high-feed machining.
-Available in 3×D and 5×D lengths, it supports a wide range of drilling applications—from shallow to moderately deep holes.
+Available in 3×D and 5×D lengths, Series 135 covers a wide range of shallow to moderately deep hole applications.

-Its offset double-margin design reduces contact with the hole wall, minimizing frictional heat and adhesion, and lowering the risk of galling during machining.
+Its offset double-margin design reduces contact with the hole wall, helping control frictional heat and adhesion.
+This supports stable hole quality and longer tool life in difficult-to-machine materials.

 For more detailed technical information and product comparisons, visit our special feature on carbide drills for stainless steel.